mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 ###### Clan Agents

 The characters are roving clan agents.
 They are troubleshooters, who go where the clan needs them.
-Missions range from counter- espionage and guarding against assassins, to sorting out diplomatic tangles.
+Missions range from counter-espionage and guarding against assassins, to sorting out diplomatic tangles.

 + An overly ambitious _ihatei_ has led a few thousand members